 This post will learn how to upgrade your SCCM infrastructure when you have an OFFLINE service connection point.

 With an Offline Service connection point, you can’t download the latest SCCM CB directly from the Microsoft cloud.
-Instead, you need to go through an offline process, which I will explain in this post.
+Instead, you must go through an offline process, which I will explain in this post.

 More details – Learn How to Install Reinstall SCCM Service Connection Point| ConfigMgr